 Moss requires regular watering to proliferate.
 Since moss does not have roots, you do not need to water deeply.
 Instead, misting the surface of moss or slurry covered areas is ideal.

 Do not water during hot weather.
-Instead, water in evenings or early mornings to prevent mold from growing on your moss.
+Instead, water in the evenings or early mornings to prevent mold from growing on your moss.
 In addition, watering a few times daily during the establishment period and as needed after established is ideal.
 Short watering sessions are sufficient.